Schizophrenia

 Switching from other antipsychotics to brexpiprazole

-When switching from other antipsychotics to brexpiprazole gradual cross-titration should be considered, with gradual discontinuation of the previous treatment while brexpiprazole treatment is initiated.
+When switching from other antipsychotics to brexpiprazole, gradual cross-titration should be considered, with gradual discontinuation of the previous treatment while brexpiprazole treatment is initiated.

 Switching to other antipsychotics from brexpiprazole

-When switching to other antipsychotics from brexpiprazole, no gradual cross-titration is needed, the new antipsychotic should be initiated in its lowest dose while brexpiprazole is discontinued.
+When switching to other antipsychotics from brexpiprazole, no gradual cross-titration is needed.
+The new antipsychotic should be initiated in its lowest dose while brexpiprazole is discontinued.
 It should be considered that plasma concentration of brexpiprazole will decline gradually and will be completely washed out in 1 to 2 weeks.

-Dosage considerations
+Dosage regimens

 Active ingredient